 Carleigh Gregory will be our lead coding instructor this year.
 She is a rising junior, majoring in Computer Engineering.
 More about Carleigh soon!

 More about our lead education instructor(s) also coming soon!

 More About Girls Go for I.T.

 Drs.
 Alicia Wilson and Toni Williams founded Girls Go for I.T. in 2014.
 It is funded primarily by the National Center for Women & IT and in part by National Science Foundation grants to Dr. Wilson.
 We are grateful to our funding sources for allowing us to keep our registration fees low, and for allowing us to offer significant financial aid when needed.

 Dr. Williams is a professor in the Department of Instruction and Teacher Education.
 Her research focuses on middle level teacher education and issues of diversity and social justice.
 When she is not teaching she loves spending time with her family.

 Dr. Wilson is a professor in the School of the Earth, Ocean & Environment who writes numerical models to visualize groundwater flow through everything from giant sedimentary basins to salt marshes on the South Carolina coastline.
-She is excited to have more girls to code with!
+She is excited to welcome girls into coding!